NICHD-BSPC/geo_prepper/README.rst

 sampletable
 ^^^^^^^^^^^

-This is a TSV where each row corresponds to an individual sample.
+This is a TSV containing sample metadata where each row corresponds to an individual sample.
+Here is an example sampletable for a ChIP-Seq data set: `link <templates/sampletable-chipseq.tsv>`_

 - If the data set contains technical replicates, each *technical replicate* is a sample.
   Otherwise, each *biological replicate* constitutes a sample.